Native Floating Point

 |Create floating-point target configuration for floating-point library that you specify|

-Overview of the native floating point support in HDL Coder and the various features supported.
+Learn about the native floating point support in HDL Coder.

 How you can verify the generated code from the floating-point model using HDL Testbench, Cosimulation, and FPGA-in-the-loop.